KartikShrivastava/Code2Gui/ReadMe.md

 This desktop application is built to tackle the hassle of adding Gui to a project.
 Precisely, it can be used in times when a very basic Gui is required and wasting time in setup+integration of main-stream Gui Api is not feasible.
 Visit https://codetogui.com for more info.
 Youtube demo to blow your mind https://www.youtube.com/watch?v=d9ruofVpXMY.

+## Willing to use it in vscode with python?
+Currently the installer is for Visual Studio + Cpp environment.
+Please leave a star is you want to use it in vscode with Python, I'll start to work on it on mere 100 stars.

 ## Who should use it?

 ### Developers